linagora/linshare-docker/README.md

 # use this line to launch it in interactive
 $ docker-compose up

+# use this line to stop while launch in background
+$ docker-compose stop

+# use this line to delete previously created containers
+$ docker-compose down
 ```

 By default the containers are listenning to **linshare.local** so you may have to add the following lines in your hosts file :